By TMoM Team Member Rachel Hoeing

 Joy in Jamestown

 Spend a day in the High Point and Jamestown areas.
 One of our favorites is High Point City Lake Park.
 This park has just about everything – carousel rides, boats, miniature golf course, picnic shelters and grills, playground, swimming pool, concessions, and a train ride!
 I would suggest spending the morning here and taking a picnic lunch.
-Afterward, you can cruise the streets of Main Street Jamestown.
-Be sure to stop in Potent Potables and The Soap Lady.
 Just around the corner is the Piedmont Environmental Center.
 Check their calendar through the website link to see what might be going on the day you visit.
 The center provides hands on experiences relating to the nature of life as well as small animal exhibits.
 It also hosts eleven miles of foot trails and the Bicentennial Greenway, which passes through forests and lakeside habitats.
-After your visit to the PEC, we suggest Southern Roots for an amazing dinner.
+After your visit to the PEC, we suggest cruising the streets of Main Street Jamestown.
+Don’t miss Southern Roots for an amazing dinner!